Devil May Cry: Reception

 The series has received generally positive reviews.
 In 2010, IGN ranked Devil May Cry number 42 and Devil May Cry 3 number 18 on its "Top 100 PlayStation 2 Games" list.
 The series' gameplay has been praised as innovative.
 Devil May Cry has been cited as beginning a subgenre of "extreme combat" action games, which focus on powerful heroes fighting hordes of foes with stylized action.
 It has been described as the first game that "successfully captured the twitch-based, relentlessly free-flowing gameplay style of so many classic 2D action games".
 The series is the standard against which other 3D hack and slash action games are measured, with comparisons in reviews of games such as God of War, Chaos Legion, and Blood Will Tell.
 Devil May Cry 5 has three protagonists with distinctive abilities, increasing the number of moves available.
 According to Hiroyuki Kobayashi, the team's work on Devil May Cry 4 influenced Capcom's Dragon's Dogma.

 Response to the series' narrative has been mixed, despite Dante's increased popularity.
 The series' popularity led to a line of Devil May Cry action figures produced by Toycom, and Kaiyodo produced a Devil May Cry 2 and Devil May Cry 3 Dante action figure.

 According to a gamecritics.com reviewer, the story was overly short and the characters underdeveloped.
 Dante's cockiness was noted as largely absent from Devil May Cry 2.

 Devil May Cry 3 and its relationships among the cast in the narrative were found to be superior to Kamiya's original version.
 Dante's dynamic with Nero in the following game was praised, with critics saying that neither overshadowed the other.
 Devil May Cry 5s handling of its characters and their connections was well received.

-Although well received by most critics, DmC: Devil May Cry was highly controversial with many long time fans due to the dramatic change in Dante's appearance and the move away from the series' iconic gothic style to a modern urban setting, as well as the general quality of the story's writing.
+Although well received by most critics, DmC: Devil May Cry was highly controversial with many long time fans due to the dramatic change in Dante's appearance and the move away from the series' iconic gothic style to a modern urban setting, as well as the general quality of the story's writing, Paired with the Remake's adaptation of Dante and Vergil's character.

+Aggregate review scores As of March 11, 2019.